Series: Planning a world trip

 The world trip packing list of Tatonka

 There are many things you really need on a world trip.
-Apart from the obvious stuff like clothes, toothbrush and shampoo, we have listed our must-have items for every backpacker here:
+Apart from the obvious stuff like clothes, toothbrush and shampoo, we have prepeaired a Checklist of our must-have items for every backpacker, including:

 - Comfortable travel pillow for accommodations with too high/low pillows